Enhancing Screen Time Identification in Children with a Multi-View Vision Language Model and Screen Time Tracker

 In this paper, we proposed a combination of an egocentric camera, namely the screen time tracker (STT), and a vision language model (VLM) to identify screen existence among multiple screen devices.
-The STT device and representative images are shown in Fig. \ref{device}.
-In particular, we devised a multi-view VLM (MV-VLM) to process sequential frames from egocentric images.
+The STT device and representative images are shown in Fig. \ref{device} a).
+In particular, we devised a multi-view VLM (MV-VLM) to process sequential frames from egocentric images as shown in Fig. \ref{device} b).
+Large language models provide a human-readable explanation to the insights of images compared with traditional classification methods.
+In addition, it unveils the spatial relationship among multiple objects that are relevant to the existence of the screen.
+Particularly, with the involvement of transformers in LLM, long-range dependence of local features is taken into consideration.
+Moreover, the multi-view scheme also explores the temporal features, making our proposed model particularly capable of detecting a screen that is in occlusion.
 We took advantage of a customized wearable sensor and egocentric images to identify children's screen exposure.
-In comparison with existing single view input vision language models, we developed a unique multi-view vision language model that process egocentric image sequences from wearable devices.
+In comparison with existing single view input vision language models, we developed a unique multi-view vision language model that process egocentric image stream from wearable devices.
 Notably, a contrastive learning-based view selection module and a screen type identification module are specifically designed to address the challenges in existing method and to develop a robust approach to detecting children’s screen exposure.